ExplainableML/eml_website/content/team/jae-myung-kim.md

 ---

 # Profile
 Jae Myung Kim is a PhD student at the University of Tübingen and a member of ELLIS & IMPRS-IS programs advised by Zeynep Akata (TU Munich, Helmholtz Munich) and Cordelia Schmid (Google, Inria).
-Previously, he completed my B.S. and M.S. degrees at the Seoul National University.
-During winter 2020, he worked as a research intern at NAVER AI Lab.
+Previously, he completed his B.S. and M.S. degrees at the Seoul National University.
+During the winter of 2020, he worked as a research intern at NAVER AI Lab.
 He is broadly interested in efficient data-centric approaches, including synthetic data as training data, data weak alignment, and zero-shot/few-shot learning.
+He has previously worked on building reliable models, topics such as XAI, bias, and uncertainty.

 # Publications